OwwllMan/Scraping/README.md

-# The Hacking Project - The Crazy Scrapper
+# The Hacking Project -

 ## :mag: The content